I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 I should mention here that there is a free + a paid version.
 You can decide for yourself which version is best for you.
 I use the free version + find that it suits my purposes.
 Again, only you can decide which one works for you.

 I think you get about 10 searches per day with the free version.
 You may find this suits your writing needs just fine.
-The free version also limits the number of blog ideas you (I think it’s 5 blog ideas).
+The free version also limits the number of blog ideas you can see (I think it’s 5 blog ideas).
 If you want to see the whole kit + kaboodle then you have to go with the paid version.

 Anywho, once you are at Buzzsumo, a search box appears at the top.